Robert Burns's diamond point engravings: Contemporary works

-Other engravings and writings
+Other carvings, engravings and writings

+In 1777 Burns is said to have visited the famous Crookston Yew Tree or "Queen Mary's Tree" and carved "Robt Burns Ap 4th, 1777" in the bark of the tree's trunk.
+In 1817 the tree was felled and taken to Pollok House where the section in question was preserved as a valuable relic.
+In December 1875 it was loaned for a time to the Paisley Burns Society by Sir William Stirling Maxwell, Bart.
+An ornate 'Dinner Hammer' made from the same tree was donated to the club by Sir William.

+The Innerpeffray Library holds a copy of the 'Kilmarnock Edition' which had once belonged to Andrew Crawford of Dalry in North Ayrshire.
+The owner had, circa 1826, copied the verses of 'Rough Roads' into this volume with the comment that Burns had written these lines with a pencil on a window shutter at a Stewarton inn:

 In 1786 Burns visited Rosslyn Castle with the artist Alexander Nasmyth and they had breakfast at the Rosslyn Inn.
 Burns wrote an epigram on a pewter plate in appreciation of his excellent meal:

 Whilst at Taymouth Robert Burns wrote a few lines of poetry with a pencil on the wood above the fireplace in the parlour at the Inn at Kenmore:

 This is thought to have been composed in recollection of his visit to the Falls of Acharn.

 A landlord of a respectable Dumfries inn had the nickname The Marquis and oddly asked the bard to write on his skin.
 Burns apparently wrote :

 Robert Burns is said to have carved his initials on a natural red sandstone arch in Crichope Linn near Thornhill, Dumfries and Galloway.
 His initials 'RB' are to be found in the Mauchline gorge near Ballochmyle Viaduct and are again said to have been carved by the poet who frequented the site and lived for a time at the nearby Mossgiel Farm.

-Burns has been credited with writing on a window pane at Chester in 1798, two years after he died and a place he never visited!
+Burns has been credited with writing on a window pane at Chester in 1798, though this would have been two years after he died and in a place he had never visited.